Licensed Clinical Psychologist in Burlington, Vermont

 Leadership and Achievement Focus

-Cody's consulting services are designed for professionals navigating high-stakes environments and demanding careers.
+Cody’s consulting services are designed for professionals navigating high-stakes environments and demanding careers.
 His expertise lies in providing leaders with tools to optimize performance, sharpen their decision-making skills, and achieve clarity under pressure.
-Whether you're managing a team, transitioning in your career, or striving for peak performance, Cody's tailored approach ensures that your goals are met with precision and insight.
+Cody helps clients take initiative and lead toward their personal goals, ensuring they proactively shape their own success.
+Whether you’re managing a team, transitioning in your career, or striving for peak performance, Cody’s tailored approach ensures that your goals are met with precision and insight.

 By incorporating strategies that foster resilience and emotional intelligence, Cody empowers clients to cultivate the mental strength necessary for sustained success in their leadership roles.